castle-engine/castle-engine/packages/delphi/README.md

     This worked when installing in Delphi IDE, however [Delphinus](https://castle-engine.io/download#delphinus) has issues installing packages that depend on other packages like this.
 So we decided to switch to a single Delphi package `castle_engine` that contains everything, both VCL and FMX components.
 There seems to be no practical disadvantages of this.

     In case we'll want to use run-time packages, they will be split into separate base/fmx/vcl.

+- `src\vampyre_imaginglib\src\Source\JpegLib\imjidctasm.pas` is implicitly imported into package -- this is normal and has to stay like this.
+This unit compiles only for Delphi/Win32 (not Delphi/Win64), it is also used only in case of that platform.